DECOLONIAL VISUAL CULTURES IN THE AGE OF THE CAPITALOCENE

 SPRING QUARTER (March 24 – April 3, 2017)

-Sunday, May 7: Farmworker Reality Tour in Watsonville with Ann López of the Center for Farmworker Families.
+Farmworker Reality Tour in Watsonville with Ann López of the Center for Farmworker Families.
+The tour will challenge participants to better understand the conditions of Mexican farmworkers in Northern California by sharing in their lives, food, and living quarters.

 May 12-13 (Friday May 12 at the Multi-Purpose Room at College Nine and Ten; Saturday May 13 at the Nonviolent Resource Center)

 Confirmed speakers include: Angela Anderson and Angela Melitopoulos, Caleb Behn, T.J.
-Demos, Nick Estes, Brian Holmes and Claire Pentecost, Ann López, Jason Moore, Laurie Palmer, and Anne Quirynen.
+Demos, Wašté Win Young, Brian Holmes, Claire Pentecost, Ann López, Jason Moore, Laurie Palmer, and Anne Quirynen.
 More info to follow.